Our clinical research group investigates the mechanisms and management of an important disorder, postprandial hypotension (PPH).

 A postprandial fall in blood pressure indicates inadequate cardiovascular compensation for blood pooling in the gut following a meal.
 Research by our group has shown that the magnitude of the fall in blood pressure is related to the rate of stomach emptying and that, by slowing it, the fall in blood pressure after a meal can be reduced markedly.

 More recently, we have shown that the so-called incretin hormones, glucagon-like peptide-1 (GLP-1) and glucose dependent insulinotropic polypeptide (GIP), are important in blood pressure regulation, so that GLP-1 attenuates the fall in blood pressure, whereas GIP may exacerbate the fall.

-Our continuing research is focused on translating these recent insights relating to the causes of PPH.
-We aim to implement specific and effective management strategies to improve health outcomes.
+Our continuing research is focused on translating these recent insights into specific and effective management strategies for PPH to improve health outcomes.

 Lead researcher: Professor Karen Jones

 We offer exciting opportunities for researchers at the honours, masters and PhD levels.
 Our research degrees are open to students from a broad range of backgrounds, and range from basic sciences to clinical research.
 If you are interested in human health, consider furthering your research career with us.